Back to National Guide

 How We Calculate

 Estimates are based on current licensed Electrician rates in metropolitan Melbourne, typical equipment costs, and standard installation complexity.
 All prices include GST.
 Ranges reflect the difference between a straightforward replacement on an existing circuit and a new installation requiring switchboard upgrades or system type change.
-VEU rebates are not deducted from the displayed range.
+VEU and Solar Homes rebates are not deducted from the displayed range.

 Know what you need?